Invest in the hardworking people we serve.

 Entrepreneurs

 Training entrepreneurs in business skills and connecting them to better financing and markets helps them earn reliable incomes for the long term.
-Last year alone, TechnoServe helped improve the incomes of more than 45,000 businesses around the world, nearly 60% of which were run by women.
+In 2022, TechnoServe helped increase revenue of more than 452,136 people and businesses around the world, 80% of which were women.

 Local consumers